Welcome to my July 2013 income report!

 So how will I proceed?
 I've shared a little bit of that already.
 With NSD2.0 I'm not even going to focus on trying to game Google like I did before.
 I will follow Google's suggestions and provide highly valuable content, but not for Google sake – it's for the benefit of my target audience.
 A low quality website might be able to rank high, at least for now, but a low quality website is still a low quality website, and for the end user it's not going benefit them as much.

-As many of you know, a significant portion of my overall income comes from affiliate earnings from a single source – the domain and hosting company that I recommend, Bluehost.
+As many of you know, a significant portion of my overall income comes from affiliate earnings from a single source—the domain and hosting company that I recommend, Bluehost.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 I wanted to address this really quick because it's always a hot topic in each of my income reports, and last month I recorded another record month of earnings from Bluehost, earning a total of $36,150.00 in commissions.